-We verify that the prepared state $|\Psi_1\rangle$ correctly reproduces the ground state of the 8-qubit KQSL model.
+We verify that the prepared state $|\Psi_1\rangle$ correctly reproduces the ground state of the eight-qubit KQSL model.
 We perform the quantum state tomography and measurement of vison and spin correlation functions.

-The measured data shows good agreement with the exact ground state of the 8-qubit KQSL Hamiltonian, as indicated by the comparison with the values from exact diagonalization calculations.
-Fig. 4(b) and 4(c) present the measured spin correlation functions.
+The measured data shows good agreement with the exact ground state of the eight-qubit KQSL Hamiltonian, as indicated by the comparison with the values from exact diagonalization calculations.
+Figures 4(b) and 4(c) present the measured spin correlation functions.
 Theoretically, the spin correlation function $\langle\sigma^{\alpha}_{i}\sigma^{\alpha}_{j}\rangle$ is nonzero if and only if the link ($i,j$) connects neighboring sites associated with a specific direction $\alpha$.
-Our measurement results identify twelve such nonzero correlations, while the others are strongly suppressed, consistent with theoretical expectations.
+Our measurement results identify 12 such nonzero correlations, while the others are strongly suppressed, consistent with theoretical expectations.
 We evaluate the energy of the prepared state $|\Psi_1\rangle$ using the measured spin correlation functions.
 The experimentally measured energy is

 which shows reasonably good agreement with the exact ground state energy

 obtained from exact diagonalization.
 After applying basis transformations to each qubit, we further measure the vison and Wilson loop operators, as shown in Fig. 4(d).
 Finally, Fig. 4(e) shows the (quasi) probability distribution of the prepared state $|\Psi_1\rangle$.